 The integrated imaging capability of the automated culture system allows hands-free data collection for the health of cultures thus enabling long-term automated acquisition of phenotypic readouts.
 Using the NGN2 approach to a small molecule derived neural precursor (smNPC) line transduced with GFP lentivirus, we established a live-cell automated neurite outgrowth assay in which neurite length was measured over 11 days of differentiation without any manual intervention.
-The neurite complexity increased over time, as demonstrated by the area occupied with neurites in day 1, 3 and 11, GFP expression and masked images from analysis (Figure 6A, B).
+The neurite complexity increased over time, as demonstrated by the area occupied with neurites on day 1, 3 and 11, GFP expression and masked images from analysis (Figure 6A, B).
 The increase in neurite length from day 1 to 11 of differentiation was quantified and showed a similar development across different wells.
 For the sake of simplicity, data from only 3 columns with 6 wells each from a 96-well plate is depicted in the representative graph although all inner 60 wells were analyzed (Figure 6C).

 Another application of the automated culture system shown here is the differentiation of hiPSC into mDA neurons.
 The differentiation is based on media changes following a pre-established protocol and was performed on the automated culture system from days 0 to 65.
 Automated media changes did not cause cell detachment or any other visually detectable changes in the differentiation.
 At the end of the differentiation, on day 65, mDA neurons show cellular organization and morphology (spheric soma, long and spiny dendrites) comparable to manual differentiation (Figure 7A, B).
 At the mRNA level, mDA neurons differentiated in the automated culture system show the expression of neuronal and mDA markers, MAP2 and TH (tyrosine hydroxylase), respectively (Figure 7C).
 Both differentiations generated substantial amounts of TH and MAP2 positive neurons (Figure 7D).